Dr Chi-Chi Obuaya

 - Member of the Royal College of Psychiatrists

 Dr Chi-Chi Obuaya graduated from Royal Free & University College Medical School in 2005 and has an International Health BSc from University College London.
 He was awarded an MBA with Merit from Imperial College London and attained the Cardiff University/Bond Solon Expert Witness Certificate.

-Dr Obuaya completed his training in General Adult Psychiatry in London, and work as a Consultant Psychiatrist in an Adult ADHD service within the NHS, where he has also set up a primary care mental health service, embedded in GP practices.
+Dr Obuaya completed his training in General Adult Psychiatry in London and works as a Consultant Psychiatrist in an ADHD service within the NHS, where he has also set up a primary care mental health service, embedded in GP practices.

-Dr Chi-Chi Obuaya is recognised by all major insurance companies and provide comprehensive assessment and treatment of common mental health problems.
+Dr Chi-Chi Obuaya is recognised by all major insurance companies and provides comprehensive assessment and treatment of common mental health problems.